What is Percentage Difference?

 This calculation is useful when comparing two values where neither is considered the "original" or "starting" value, such as comparing test scores, product prices from different stores, or measurements from two sources.

-3. Divide and multiply: Divide the difference by the average, then multiply by 100
+Divide the absolute difference by the average, then multiply by 100.
+This gives the percentage difference regardless of which is larger.

 Formula